Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-28 - Daily Stoic Reflection.md

 2. **What is worrying me?**
 	- You may be worried that you are not doing enough, that you are not enough, that you can't do what you set out to do, that you can't do anything right.
 That you may die right now.
 3. **How can I decatastrophize today's problems?**
-	- No matter how dark might things seem, no matter how hopeless you might feel, no matter how deep down in fear you might be, you must look at these things and say: ,,I am not afraid of things I can't controll".
+	- No matter how dark might things seem, no matter how hopeless you might feel, no matter how deep down in fear you might be, you must look at these things and say: ,,I am not afraid of things I can't control".
 4. **What is within my control and what is not**
-	-  The only thing in my controll is my own [[Control Over Judgment|Judgment]], so chose to use it to take action, to be a better human being, to live.
+	-  The only thing in my control is my own [[Control Over Judgment|Judgment]], so chose to use it to take action, to be a better human being, to live.

 ### Evening